hkzlab/TK2000_Build_Notes/README.md

 The BOM has a wrong value for resistors R26 in the reset circuit, and is also missing the value for C100 capacitor.

-- C100 - 100uF
+- C100 - 10uF
-- R26 - 10K ohm
+- R26 - 33K ohm
+- R27 - 750 ohm

-This works, but doesn't bring `/RESET` down to GND completely.
+This works, but doesn't bring `/RESET` down to GND completely (reaches ~0.8V, which seems to reset the machine reliably).
 A better option would be to rewire the keyboard to connect the RESET button directly to GND.

 ### Keyboard repeat Clock